 Mohammad Shah’s mausoleum, the final king of the Sayyid Dynasty, is one of the oldest tombs here.
 Ala-ud-din Alam Shah erected this cenotaph in 1444 as a memorial to the leader.
 His mausoleum is built with a mix of Hindu symbolism and Islamic motifs.

 The tomb’s main complex is octagonal, with a central dome adorned with three arches, verandahs, and old defensive features.
 This tomb may also be viewed from the road.
-It features a room in the centre surrounded by a verandah.
+It features a room in the center surrounded by a verandah.
 The sculptures on the domes and the crowning lotus are noteworthy.
 It has eight tombs, one of which is claimed to be Muhammad Shah’s.

 Bara Gumbad